Are you ready to invest in some cast iron cookware but are a little intimidated by all the rules & upkeep?

 Dry well.
 After washing, be sure to dry your pan completely.
 Towel dry, then put the pan on the hot stove top to let the water evaporate.

 Mini Seasoning.
-Rub a thin layer of oil or shortening (you don’t need much, about 1-2 tsp should do most pans) on the warm pan and leave on the stove top until it starts to smoke.
+Rub a thin layer of oil or shortening (you don’t need much, about 1-2 tsp should do most pans) on the warm pan.

 Storage – Once your pan is cool and as long as the other pans in your cabinet aren’t wet, it’s fine to stack them.
 These pans are made of IRON, they are made to last a lifetime, you really don’t have to worry about them getting dinged or scraped in your cabinet.

 Re-season – About once a year, re-season your pan in the oven like you did when they were new.
 Rub a thin layer of oil on the entire pan and bake upside down in the oven at 450-500 degrees for an hour.